AnthonyRMatter/Projects/README.md

 ## 🔒 Note on Public Work

 ### The repositories on this GitHub are from my college coursework.
-### My current professional work is written in a secured, isolated environment where uploading or sharing code is restricted by policy.
+### My current professional work is written in a secured, isolated environment in which uploading/sharing code is prohibited.
-### As a result, the code here doesn’t reflect the full scope of my current experience — but I’m happy to discuss it further.
+### As a result, the code here doesn’t reflect the full scope of my current experience, although I’m happy to discuss it further.

 # Projects